milan-karajovic-eng/DGS-GrqphQL-Gradle-War/README.md

  - Show all users after creted new user in the previous step:
   ![Alt text](Documentation/GraphQL-Dashboard04.jpg)
  - You can check all Queries and Mutation yourself using this dashboard.

+## Support

+- For additional clarification please do not hesitate to contact me.
+- Together, we can improve and learn everything.
+- Together we can change the world.